Skip to main content

 I cannot pay my Tuition Fees, when does deregistration happen?

-If you intend to pay your tuition fees using UK Government Student Funding e.g., a Student Finance England Tuition Fee Loan, you will need to have confirmation of your eligibility and entitlement from your funding body by 31 January, and should provide this information to the Queen Mary Fees Office.
+If you intend to pay your tuition fee using UK government student funding e.g. a Student Finance England Tuition Fee Loan, you must have received official confirmation by 31 January that confirms the tuition fee loan has been awarded to you for the current academic year.
+This must be from your funding body and you should provide this confirmation to the Queen Mary Fees Office by 31 January.

-If you are paying your own tuition fees, this means that you must be up to date with payments of your tuition fee installments, in accordance with your payment plan, by 31 January.
-There will be further installments to pay after that date, but you must have paid the amount owed on your payment plan by 31 January.
+If you are paying your own tuition fee, by 31 January you must be up to date with payments of your tuition fee installments, in accordance with your payment plan.
+You may have further installments to pay after that date, but you must have paid the agreed amount by 31 January and this must have been received by the Fees Office.

 Research Students